24-Hour Drug Addiction Hotline Numbers

 - What should I do in the case of an emergency/overdose?

-Should I Call a Drug Helpline?
+Should I call a Drug Addiction Hotline Number?

 - Receive information about drug abuse and/or addiction.